 Best Pepper Recipes to Utilize Your Fresh Pepper

-1. One Pot Lazy Stuffed Peppers
+One-Pot Lazy Stuffed Peppers

 I love stuffed peppers but if you’ve ever made them, the stuffing process can be rather annoying.
 I never seem to find peppers that want to stand up and cooperate while I’m trying to stuff them.

-2. Feta Stuffed Red Bell Peppers
+Feta Stuffed Red Bell Peppers

 Are you a cheese lover?
 If so, then you are probably going to love this recipe.
 It would make a tasty snack, a light lunch or dinner, or even a great appetizer.

-3- Ingredient Mini Stuffed Peppers
+3 Ingredient Mini Stuffed Peppers

 I love goat cheese.
 It has an amazing and different taste.
 Not to mention, I raise dairy goats so I have the resources to make goat cheese very inexpensively.

-So when I found out this recipe only called for mini bell peppers, goat cheese, and honey I quickly realized I could make it for free because I produce all of those items on my property.
+So when I found out this recipe only called for mini bell peppers, goat cheese, and honey I realized I could make it for free because I produce all of those items on my property.
 Naturally, my ears (and taste buds) perked right up.
 Whether you produce all of the ingredients or not, you might want to give this recipe a try.

-4. Bell Pepper Egg In a Hole
+Bell Pepper Egg In a Hole

 Christmas in July Pepper Jam

 If you love pepper jam then you might want to check out this delicious recipe.
-I’m personally a fan of less traditional types of jam.
+Also, they make great DIY gifts that are easy and inexpensive.